I am resigned to the fact that I am not very cool.

 Without further ado, here are ten reasons Adult ADHD makes you socially awkward… and if you’re like me, you can’t seem to keep up with the cool kids who have it all together and somehow always have matching socks, too.

-1. We are flakes. “meant to show up for drinks after work but was that really today?”
+1. We are flakes.
+“I meant to show up for drinks after work but was that really today?”
 (Or, if you’re like me, you are so neurotic about not being a flake, you avoid making firm plans at all!
 I’m the anti-flake, but no one can pin me down for plans, ever!)

 2. We forget people’s names.
 I know I’m not alone in this!
 I can’t remember anyone’s name if I meet them out of context.
 I panic and my mind goes absolutely blank.
 My kids and all my close friends have been trained that when they’re out with me they must introduce themselves to anyone we meet and ask, “… and your name is?”